 Eden points (left) date from between 7,800 and 6,500 BC or so.
 They are distinctive in being extremely long in comparison with their width, although as you can see comparing the example at left with the Clovis one above, that was also often true of Clovis points.
 Eden points are found over much of the same area as Folsom points.
 Like Folsom points, they have been associated with bison bones.

 Also associated with Paleoindian groups in North America are Scottsbluff points.
 These are sometimes lumped with Eden points into the "Cody Complex," which also includes some other, less well known point types.

 Picture Credits The arrowhead shown at the top of the page was made by an anonymous Cherokee craftsman for sale to tourists.
 Other photos on this page are of plastic casts available from the "In Hand Museum" collection of Albuquerque.
 The originals of these particular examples are in the Maxwell Museum of Anthropology at the University of New Mexico.
 The hafted Clovis point is from the San Diego Zoo.
 On a desktop computer, points on this page should appear at roughly their natural size.

-For obscure reasons, a translation of this page (without pictures) has been made and is available as follows.
+For obscure reasons, translations of this page have been made and are available as follows.